MuhammedBuyukkinaci/My-Helper-Functions/README.md

 ```

-70) __Observer__ Pattern is design pattern which is based on publishedr/subscriber architecture.
+70) __Observer__ Pattern is design pattern which is based on publisher/subscriber architecture.
 1 observable may be attached to 2 observers.
 Observer Pattern is related to reducing coupling.
+It is used in most big projects.

 71) [Coverage](https://pypi.org/project/coverage/) is a python library which returns a report like how many lines of our code is successful or used etc. It is used in our tests.
 The documentation is [here](https://coverage.readthedocs.io/en/6.4.4/).
 Coverage of 100 % doesn't mean our code is bug free.
 It isn't a good idea to use a random dataset in testing our software because we want out unit tests to be 100% deterministic.
 It is a good practice to make our unit tests 100 % deterministic.
 To keep abstract classes out of Coverage testing, convert `pass` statements in abstract classes into docstring.
 Another way of ignoring is creating a `.coveragerc` file and putting the content below into it to ignore abstract methods.